 - The stomach flu virus is contagious.
-This means that the virus, spread from person to person.
+This means that the virus is spread from person to person.

-- Direct contact with a person infected with a stomach bug can spread the disease, as can contact with stool or vomit from a person infected with the virus.
+- Direct contact with a person infected with a stomach bug can spread the disease, as can contact with the stool or vomit of a person infected with the virus.

 - Raw meats

 However, some forms of poisoning are spread through contact with the infected bodily fluid (stool in particular-the "fecal-oral" route, which means a person has contaminated feces on their hand or hands and then touches their mouth with the portion of the hand with the infected feces).